genome-spy/genome-spy/docs/grammar/mark/point.md

     **Default value:** `0.0`

 ## Examples

 ### Plenty of points

-The example below demonstrates how the points can be varied by using `shape`, `color`, `size`, `strokeWidth`, and `gradientStrength` channels.
+The example below demonstrates how points can be varied by using `shape`, `color`, `size`, `strokeWidth`, and `gradientStrength` channels.

 <div class="embed-example">